zhanzhenzhen/futurescript/CONTRIBUTING.md

 Permanent test files are under "`test`" directory.
 They should follow the similar rule as above.
 Note that:

-- Permanent test files can rely on permanent compiler files, but permanent compiler files can't rely on permanent test files.
+- Permanent test files can rely on permanent compiler files, but permanent compiler files can't rely on permanent test files or any other files in `"test"` directory.
-- Permanent test files can rely on `"lib/locked-api.js"`, but permanent compiler files can't rely on `"test/locked-api.js"`.